atallahhezbor/habit/README.md

 It will make the most semantic sense for you to use a [gerund phrase](https://en.wikipedia.org/wiki/Gerund)
 Example: `habit start 'Reaching out to friends' --tag social --shortName chatting`

-A `tag` will group the habit with other habits in the same tag when displayed A `shortName` is an optional shorter way to refer to the habit when updating it.
+A `tag` will group the habit with other habits in the same tag when displayed.
+A `shortName` is an optional shorter way to refer to the habit when updating it.
 If not supplied, the first word will be used.

 ### Track Habit Progress

-To track progress you've made toward a longterm goal / set of habis, is considered a "tick"
+Use a "tick" to track progress you've made toward a longterm goal / set of habits.
 Example: `habit tick chatting`

 ### Visualize

-Beautiful colorized visualizations of your progress are at the heart of this project!What better way to be proud of the progress you've made?
+Beautiful colorized visualizations of your progress are at the heart of this project!
+What better way to be proud of the progress you've made?

 There are two ways to visualize, `list` and `hist`